-The gain of a new customer does not fully compensate for the loss of an existing customer because of the expenses incurred during the first year to acquire a new customer.
+The gain of a new customer does not fully compensate for the loss of an existing customer because of the expenses incurred during the first year to add a new customer.
+Typically, the per gallon margin realized from a new account added is less than the margin of a customer that switches to another provider.
 Customer losses are the result of various factors, including but not limited to:

 - price competition;

-- · customer relocations and home sales/foreclosures;
+- customer relocations and home sales/foreclosures;

 - conversions to natural gas; and

 - credit worthiness.